OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Core/README.md

 # OpenLAPVisualizer
-The repository containing the source code and documentation of the Visualizer component of RWTH's Open Learning Analytics Platform
+The repository containing the source code and documentation of the Visualizer component of RWTH's Open Learning Analytics Platforms